Tag Archives: Michael Golden

 JURASSiC PARK #16: FACiNG EXTiNCTiON

-There’s no mention of it on the cover or in the editorial, in fact they’re still offering subscriptions to the comic, and there are just two little ‘The End’ captions attached to the final panels of each strip, but this is the last issue of Jurassic Park.
+There’s no mention of it on the cover along with Michael Golden‘s image, nor in the editorial.
+In fact they’re still offering subscriptions to the comic, and there are just two little ‘The End’ captions attached to the final panels of each strip.
+But this is the last issue of Jurassic Park.
 As discussed last time, new publisher Manga Publishing knew this was going to be the end, so it’s rather misleading of editor Dick Hanson not to edit out the subscriptions!

 We finish what was originally Dark Horse International’s series with another 40-page issue, although the inner 32 pages are of pretty poor stock compared to previous issues.
-Story wise the back up is the second half of last month’s Xenozoic Tales story, but first we’ve the final part of the four-issue American comic mini-series ‘Raptors Attack’, which is what is referred to on the cover.
-As mentioned before this meant nothing to us UK readers because we didn’t know how the comic series was broken up over there, so this just confused us.
+The back up is the second half of last month’s Xenozoic Tales, but first we’ve the final part of the four-issue American mini-series ‘Raptors Attack’, which is the name referred on the cover.
+As mentioned before, this meant nothing to us UK readers because we didn’t know how the comic series was broken up into mini-series over there, so this just confused us.

 “They’re so alien, so different from us — maybe they are gods — because it’s sure that we’re only men…!”